michigandaily/sink/README.md

 2. Consider this generalized Google Drive JSON URL: <https://drive.google.com/file/d/FILE_ID/>.
 You'll need to click "Get link" in the context menu and then click "Copy link" in the popup in order to get a JSON file's URL.
 3. Set the value of `id` to `<FILE_ID>`.

-To fetch all JSON files that are specified in `fetch`, run `yarn sink json`.
+To fetch all JSON files that are specified in `fetch`, run `pnpm sink json`.

 ### Fetching a text file

-Text files can include HTML, CSS, Markdown, CSV files, etc. If you want to fetch a JSON file, use `yarn sink json` instead.
+Text files can include HTML, CSS, Markdown, CSV files, etc. If you want to fetch a JSON file, use `pnpm sink json` instead.

 1. Set the value of `type` to `text`.
 2. Consider this generalized Google Drive URL: <https://drive.google.com/file/d/FILE_ID/>.
 You'll need to click "Get link" in the context menu and then click "Copy link" in the popup in order to get a text file's URL.
 3. Set the value of `id` to `<FILE_ID>`.

-To fetch all text files that are specified in `fetch`, run `yarn sink text`.
+To fetch all text files that are specified in `fetch`, run `pnpm sink text`.

 ### Fetching everything

-To fetch all files that are specified in `fetch`, run `yarn sink fetch`.
+To fetch all files that are specified in `fetch`, run `pnpm sink fetch`.

 ### Creating a service account